tyson-swetnam/mkdocs-material-template/docs/logbook.md

 (7/11): Today I continued to work on the heatmap, and I was able to get it to populate at least but there was somethinhg wrong and it did not show a difference in the amount of covid cases.
 I think that I am going to pause work on this and work on my poster the next few days because that is due very soon and I probably will not have the heatmap done in time.
 Once that is done an submited I will look at the last few things I wanted to complete when I get to it next week.

+(7/12-7/21): Over the last week and a half of my internship I took the time to complete my poster and KEYS Slam, then I had my presentation and Poster Session.
+It was an amazing experience and I have learned a lot.